Invest With Purpose

 Since many investors utilize individual bonds in their portfolios, the supply of bonds focused on sustainable investing has improved tremendously.
 More and more municipalities are offering “green” bonds.
 Green bond proceeds in the municipal market are used for projects that provide clean water, sustainable waste and water management, clean transportation, renewable energy, energy efficiency and other initiatives.
 Green bonds represent an increasing amount of municipal bond issuance.

-Corporations all over the world are beginning to incorporate ESG criteria into their mission statements and policies.
+Corporations all over the world are beginning to incorporate ESG criteria into their mission statements, policies, and reporting.
 Shareholders and board members are demanding better standards and adherence to sustainable practices.
 Whether it be producing less packaging and waste to emitting less pollution, corporations are trying to lessen their carbon footprints and make better decisions from a global viewpoint.

 Unit investment trusts (UITs)

 A unit investment trust (UIT) is an investment company offering a fixed portfolio, generally of stocks and bonds, as redeemable units to investors for a specific period of time.
 It is designed to provide capital appreciation and/or dividend income.
 As with corporations, mutual fund companies and municipalities offering investment solutions based on ESG criteria, so are companies which create UITs.